Edit on GitHub

 The list of plots contains one or more user-defined dvc plots configurations.
 Every plot must have a unique ID, which may be either a file or directory path (relative to the location of dvc.yaml) or an arbitrary string.
 If the ID is an arbitrary string, a file path must be provided in the y field (x file path is always optional and cannot be the only path provided).

-Refer to Visualizing Plots and dvc plots show for more examples.
+Refer to Visualizing Plots and dvc plots show for more examples, and refer to DVCLive for a helper to log plots.

 Available configuration fields

-• y - source for the Y axis data:
+• y (string, list, dict) - source for the Y axis data:

-If plot ID is a path, one or more column/field names is expected.
+If plot ID is a path, one or more column/field names is expected, or the last column/field is used by default.
 For example:

 plots: